About this course

 Year 2 overview

-You'll begin the year with a residential course at Dale Fort in South Wales, which provides a practical introduction to shore ecology.
+You'll begin the year with a residential course in the UK, which provides a practical introduction to shore ecology.
 You'll then develop your knowledge through modules in coastal oceanography and phytoplankton.

 At the end of year 2 you'll take part in a 10-day field course in Plymouth.
 You'll work from boats collecting samples and data that describe the marine chemistry, physics and biology of the estuarine and coastal environment.